jordwest/prism/docs/JOURNAL.md

 Next up is allowing user to change their display name, and then serializing that over the network.

 Ok done!
 Pretty much is all working as expected after fixing a bunch of things.
 I think the last few things to polish before getting other players on board are:
+ - Keepalive ping - stop socket from closing
+ - Handle timeouts and disconnects (at least remove player from game or show a message)
  - Disable the djikstra map overlay button
  - Show feedback when clicking to pick up item (movement track and rect or something)
+ - Handle dead state - spectate other players (press tab to cycle?)
  - Add some kind of goal state
  - Throwing potions
- - Handle timeouts and disconnects (at least remove player from game or show a message)